veebch/veebch/README.md

-## 👋 A place where VEEB Projects shares some of the things that we've made.
+## 👋 A place where VEEB Projects shares some things.

 Also, have a look at our